RashikShahjahan/website/content/projects/index.md

 or [Developer Story](https://stackoverflow.com/story/sadmansk).
 They are listed in reverse chronological order.

+### Doodler (currently private due to course restrictions)
+A painting program that supports doodling in any colors with different stroke sizes.
+Also has a timeline feature, that can be used to animate the doodles both forward and backwards.
+Doodles can also be saved to and loaded from files.

+**Tools:** Java, Swing.

+### Snake Game (currently private due to course restrictions)
+A clone of the classic snake game with moving walls.

+**Tools:** C++, Xlib.

 ### Straights  <a href="https://github.com/sadmansk/straights"><i class="fa fa-github" aria-hidden="true"></i></a>
 A card game that supports upto 4 human/AI players and features a complete GUI.